 Another classic travel novel that will probably crop up in every travel list out there, but for some good reasons.
-Originally written in Portuguese in 1988, apparently it’s sold more then 65 million copies to date, making it just a tiny little bit of a success story.
+Originally written in Portuguese in 1988, apparently, it’s sold more than 65 million copies to date, making it just a tiny little bit of a success story.

 It’s a classic tale of travel, discovery and following your dreams, can be a bit too preachy in places and taking the self-help bollocks aside it’s worth a read for sure.

 Long Way Round – Ewan McGregor, Charley Boorman + Robert Uhlig